kubedb/docs/docs/concepts/databases/postgres.md

 ### spec.databaseSecret

 `spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `postgres` database.
-If not set, KubeDB operator creates a new Secret with name `{postgres-name}-auth` that hold *username* and *password* for `postgres` database.
+If not set, KubeDB operator creates a new Secret with name `{postgres-name}-auth` that hold _username_ and _password_ for `postgres` database.

 If you want to use an existing or custom secret, please specify that when creating the Postgres object using `spec.databaseSecret.secretName`.
-This Secret should contain superuser *username* as `POSTGRES_USER` key and superuser *password* as `POSTGRES_PASSWORD` key.
+This Secret should contain superuser _username_ as `POSTGRES_USER` key and superuser _password_ as `POSTGRES_PASSWORD` key.
+Secrets provided by users are not managed by KubeDB, and therefore, won't be modified or garbage collected by the KubeDB operator (version >= 0.13.0).

 Example: